jmicko/coinbot/README.md

 ### Open Order Book
 A list of all open orders is shown as the main content of the page.
 This list will update live as the bot makes trades.

+### Profit reinvestment
+Users can set a percentage of profits from each trade-pair that will be automatically reinvested back into the pair.

+### Multi-user authentication
+The bot can handle multiple users at once.
+The first user created will be the admin and can approve and manage the other users.

 ### More to Come
 - Safe order cancellation from interface
     - Currently, cancelling a sell order will potentially result in a profit loss.
 Adding a safe cancel button to sell orders will tell the bot to wait to cancel the trade-pair until the order goes through.
 Buy orders will still be canceled immediately.
 This ensures that a position will only be cancelled after a profit has been made, and helps to prevent losses due to trading fees.